superfly/docs/rails/getting-started/index.html.md

   * From a Rails perspective, we demonstrated Action Cable, Action Pack, Action View, Active Job, Active Model, Active Record, and Turbo Streams.
-  * From a Fly perspective, we demonstrated deployment of a Rails app, a Postgres DB, a Redis cluster, and the setting of secrets.
+  * From a Fly.io perspective, we demonstrated deployment of a Rails app, a Postgres DB, a Redis cluster, and the setting of secrets.

 Now that you have seen it up and running, a few things are worth noting: